Privacy Policy

 • contact you with important information relating to your use of the Software or your account.

-When you access the Software or our website, we also collect “Technical Information” about your computer, including, where available, your IP address, operating system, and browser type.
-We do this for system administration purposes, including to analyse trends and gather broad demographic information for aggregate use so that we can improve the site, and deliver customised, personalised content.
+We also use technical information collected when you access the Software or our website for system administration purposes, including to analyse trends and gather broad demographic information for aggregate use so that we can improve the site.

-We are an independent controller when anonymising personal information for the purpose of generating high-level statistics and understanding global trends relating to retail crime.
+We are a controller when anonymising personal information for the purpose of generating high-level statistics and understanding global trends relating to retail crime.

-To the extent that we collect or use personal information as a joint controller with a relevant User, we will only do so when the law allows us to (i.e., where we have a ‘lawful basis’).
+To the extent that we collect or use personal information as a controller, we will only do so when the law allows us to (i.e., where we have a ‘lawful basis’).
 Most commonly, we will use your personal information in the following circumstances:

 We may also process personal information where this is necessary to comply with a legal obligation on us (for example, reporting to regulators or other government bodies).